Keep 8FLiX free — chip in $1/month and earn your supporter badge.

 What mood is not.

-– How the screenwriter feels.
+– How the screenwriter feels about the story.

-Mood And Tone Working Together
+How Mood & Tone Work Together

 It’s all about teamwork.

-Subgenres Reflecting Mood & Tone
+Examples of Subgenres Reflecting Mood & Tone

 Cerebral